-What is a Unified Payment Interface (UPI) and How it Works?
+What is a Unified Payment Interface (UPI) mean and How it Works?

 It is a system which is designed to transfer the money between two parties in a simple, secure and convenient ‘single interface’.
 It enables the user to receive and send the money using smart phones through a ‘single identifier’ which can be a virtual address like Aadhar number, email id etc. It prevents the user from entering the bank details or other sensitive information again and again whenever you initiate a transaction.